Farook0/Student-Performance-indicator/README.md

-## this is for my machine leearning end to end development
+## this is for my machine learning end to end development